-• We have incurred net losses since our inception, we have no products approved for commercial sale and anticipate that we will continue to incur substantial operating losses for the foreseeable future.
-We may never achieve or sustain profitability.

-- We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed could force us to delay, limit, reduce or terminate our product development or commercialization efforts. - Clinical failure may occur at any stage of clinical development, and, because our product candidates are in an early stage of development, there is a relatively higher risk of failure and we may never succeed in developing marketable products or generating product revenue. - We rely on existing strategic partnerships for the development of certain of our drug candidates, including our lead ADC product candidate, XMT-1522.
+- We have incurred net losses since our inception, we have no products approved for commercial sale and anticipate that we will continue to incur substantial operating losses for the foreseeable future.
+We may never achieve or sustain profitability. - We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed could force us to delay, limit, reduce or terminate our product development or commercialization efforts. - Failure of a discovery program or product candidate may occur at any stage of preclinical or clinical development, and, because our and our partners' discovery programs and our discovery programs and product candidates are in an early stage of preclinical or clinical development, there is a relatively higher risk of failure and we or our partners may never succeed in developing marketable products or generating product revenue. - We rely on existing strategic partnerships for the development of certain of our drug candidates, including our lead ADC product candidate, XMT-1522.
 If our strategic partners do not devote sufficient resources to the development of these ADC product candidates, are unsuccessful in their efforts or chose to terminate their agreements with us, our business will be materially harmed. - We rely on third parties to manufacture our drug candidates and to conduct clinical trials for our ADC product candidates.
 If these third parties do not successfully carry out their contractual duties, comply with regulatory requirements or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our ADC product candidates and our business could be substantially harmed. - Our future commercial success depends upon attaining significant market acceptance of our ADC product candidates, if approved, among physicians, patients and health care payors. - We face substantial competition, which may result in others discovering, developing or commercializing products before, or more successfully, than we do. - If we are unable to obtain or protect intellectual property rights related to our technology and ADC product candidates, or if our intellectual property rights are inadequate, we may not be able to compete effectively. - If we fail to attract and keep senior management and key scientific personnel, we may be unable to successfully develop our ADC product candidates, conduct our clinical studies and commercialize our ADC product candidates.